 I am not sure where the name for this salad dressing comes from, but I assume it is in relation to the Thousand Islands which is on the St. Lawrence River, in between Canada and the United States.

 Today, I still enjoy this dressing for salad.
 I am surprised it has taken me this long to make my own recipe.
-A few weeks ago, I made the Big Mac Secret Sauce and, ever since, I have wanted to try thousand islands salad dressing.
+A few weeks ago, I made the Big Mac Secret Sauce and, ever since, I have wanted to try thousand island salad dressing.
 They are similar to each other, with just a few differences.

-Thousand Islands dressing is not just great on salads.
+Thousand Island dressing is not just great on salads.
 It is great on a burger (can we say Big Mac!), or on a sandwich.
 One of the best ways to use this dressing is on a reuben sandwich.
 Corned beef, sauerkraut, cheese and thousand islands dressing, grilled on a panini press – now we are talking!
 Totally delicious.

 Some people asked what kind of jars I use and where I got them.
 They are a brand called Weck jars and they can be seen here.
 They can be contacted for a list of retailers.
 I love the old style that these jars have with the rubber ring and glass lids.
 There are steel clips that hold the rings and lids tightly on the jar.